Ramy Ayach: Pop star status and international success: 2002–present

-In 2002, Ramy Ayach released his 5th album titled "Albi Mal", taken from the album lead single of the same name.
+In 2002, Ramy Ayach released his 5th album, Albi Mal, taken from the album lead single of the same name.

-In 2004, Ayach released his 6th album "Ya Msahar 3eni", considered to be one of the artist's biggest successes with pop hits such as "Ya Msahar 3eni" and the hit "Mabrouk", which is played in almost every celebration in the Arab world.
+In 2004, Ayach released his 6th album, Ya Msahar 3eni, considered to be one of the artist's biggest successes with pop hits such as "Ya Msahar 3eni" and the hit "Mabrouk", which is played in almost every celebration in the Arab world.

 In 2007, another smash-hit album was released by the artist, titled "Habaytak Ana", which showcased Ayach's vocal capabilities.
 The album included numerous hits, and led him to perform at the prestigious Opera Houses of Cairo and Alexandria in Egypt.
 Ayach was the first Arab artist to perform at both Opera Houses, selling out both venues.
 His successful performances at the Egyptian Opera House won him the title of "Amir Al Tarab" (the prince of Tarab) by the Egyptian media.

 2009 was another turning point for Ramy Ayach, which saw his first duet experience with Egyptian pop star, Ahmad Adawiya.
 The pair released the smash-hit single "El Nas el Ray2a", which topped the Arabic charts for a whole year.

-In 2010, Ayach released his 8th album titled "Gharami", a much-anticipated album which was a shift in the artist's musical genre.
+In 2010, Ayach released his 8th album, Gharami, a much-anticipated album which was a shift in the artist's musical genre.
 The album comprised the hit singles "Effrah Fiki" and "Majnoun/Tal El Sahar", distinguished by its avant-garde stylings.
 Furthermore, the music videos from said albums won the artist best music videos at the Murex d'or Awards.
 The album, as a whole, won the artist "Best Art Work" at the 2012 Murex d'Or awards.

-In 2012, Ramy Ayach released another hit single titled "Jebran" which gained wide critical and commercial success.
+In 2012, Ramy Ayach released another hit single titled "Jebran", which gained wide critical and commercial success.
 "Jebran" was composed by Ayach.

-In 2015, Ayach released the hit-single "Yala Nor2os", a festive song imprinted by fast beats, a style now associated with the artist.
+In 2015, Ayach released the hit single "Yala Nor2os", a festive song imprinted by fast beats, a style now associated with the artist.
 In 2016, Ayach released "7keye Jeye" as the official soundtrack of the hit drama series Amir El Leil, in which he starred in the leading role.
 "7keye Jeye" topped the Arabic charts for several months.

 Ramy Ayach's released in 2017 an album titled "Ya 7abib Al 9alb".